grahamjenson/hapiger/README.md

 hapiger
 ```

-*There are also PostgreSQL and RethinkDB event stores for persistence and scaling*
+*There are also PostgreSQL, RethinkDB and MySQL event stores for persistence and scaling*

 <br/>
 ***